Christmas Eve (with Denis)

 After a slightly confused group of Bar-staff, we did eventually all get a drink.
-We paused awhile reflecting on our unique location (apparently it’s the tallest restaurant in London that’s open 24/7) before heading for the Restaurant itself.
+We paused a while reflecting on our unique location (apparently it’s the tallest restaurant in London that’s open 24/7) before heading for the Restaurant itself.

-5.35pm: We’d been getting used our dropped jaws by now and the location was truly unique.
+5.35pm: We’d been getting used to our dropped jaws by now and the location was truly unique.
 And it was certainly busy too given that we were eating early at just 5.30pm.
-I learned later that it’s actually London’s tallest 24-hour restaurants.
+I learned later that it’s actually London’s tallest 24-hour restaurant.
 The food was very tasty but we were very conscious of the time as we had to leave by 7pm.

 …and we stuck t our timings… just!